-Classic cafe-style cold brew coffee is SO unbelievably easy to make at home you’ll never go back to buying it!
-This overnight cold-brew coffee is truly a keeper recipe for any coffee lover!
+Classic coffee shop-style cold brew coffee is SO unbelievably easy to make at home you’ll never go back to buying it.
+This overnight cold brew coffee is a keeper recipe for any coffee lover!

 Props to Jason for inspiring this cold brew, btw.
 He convinced me to give it a try so I did just cause I’m always down for a new coffee love.

 Spoiler: we both fell hard and fast in love with it.
 It’s so simple, yet about the most life-changing coffee you’ll ever make.

 - An incredibly rich, smooth, and strong coffee flavor

 - NO fancy equipment required – just a large mason jar and a fine-mesh sieve